 The central idea of the Pärnu Environmental Education Centre, chosen by an architectural competition in 2006, was to create a green oasis in the diverse urban environment.
-The three-storied roundish building covered by roll-down houses classrooms, a library, an archive, a platform for tropical plants, a planetarium and a café.
-Instead of designing a striking facade the architects have set out to develop a functional yet aesthetical environment.
+The three-storied roundish building is covered by roll-down housing classrooms, a library, an archive, a platform for tropical plants, a planetarium and a café.
+Instead of designing a striking facade the architects have set out to develop a functional yet aesthetic environment.

-For the environmental education center, it was essential to find an energy efficient architectural solution.
+For the environmental education centre, it was essential to find an energy efficient architectural solution.
 Thus, the building’s orientation, open inner structure and partially underground location all support a sustainable indoor climate.
-During the building phase also the carbon footprint of the materials used was taken into consideration.
+During the building phase the carbon footprint of the materials used was also accounted for.

-Greenery is added to the urban space by the parkland and the greenhouse opening to the south, which also helps to stabilize the internal climate of the building.
-The garden which is open to the public in the daytime offers an unexpected and variegated spatial experience.
+Greenery is added to the urban space by the parkland and the greenhouse opening to the south, which also helps to stabilise the internal climate of the building.
+The garden which is open to the public during the day offers an unexpected and variegated spatial experience.